meleyif/alx-low_level_programming/0x0D-preprocessor/README.md

-This is a preprocessor project.
+This is a project on preprocessor